Learn about the admissions requirements needed to apply for KGI’s Master of Science in Physician Assistant Studies program.

 On interview day, each applicant will complete a series of interviews assessing the following attributes:

-A tour of KGI will also be provided, including the MSPA program facilities.
-All interviewees will be encouraged to ask questions throughout the day and should walk away with a good understanding of our program and the type of education they would receive here if accepted.
+All interviewees will be encouraged to ask questions throughout the day and should develop a good understanding of our program and the type of education they would receive here if accepted.
+Logistical details of the interview day will be provided during the scheduling process.

-Accepted applicants will receive a letter of acceptance and will be provided a defined period of time to secure their seat in the class with a deposit.
-Those placed on the alternate list will receive a letter with their status and instructions for preparing if a position opens.
-Applicants that are not accepted nor placed on the alternate list will be denied and will receive a letter notifying them of their status.
+Accepted candidates will receive a letter of acceptance with a specific period of time to secure their seat in the class with an initial non-refundable deposit of $500.
+A second non-refundable deposit of $250 will be required to continue holding their seat.
+Those placed on the alternate list will receive a letter indicating their alternate status with instructions for preparing if a position opens.

-After each interview, all applicant scores from the latest interview will be compared with those on the hold list, and offers will be made accordingly.
-The program will continue to offer acceptances on a rolling basis but will leave seats open at the end to ensure equal opportunity for all who qualify for an interview.
+After each interview, all candidate scores from the latest interview will be compared with those on the alternate list, and offers will be made accordingly.
+The program will continue to offer acceptances on a rolling basis but will leave seats open at the end to ensure equal opportunity for all qualified candidates who participate in an interview.

-Once the first day of class has begun, all remaining applicants on the alternate list will be sent a letter indicating that they were unable to be accepted this cycle and are welcome to reapply in the future.
+Once the first day of class has begun and all seats are filled, the remaining candidates on the alternate lists will be sent a letter indicating that they were unable to be accepted this cycle and are welcome to reapply in the future.

 Neither the CASPA application nor the KGI supplemental application can be reused for another cycle.
 Each applicant who is not accepted must complete both applications again for the next cycle.
 Please note that an invitation to interview one cycle does not guarantee an interview for future cycles.